-In 2018 the Home was run by a group of volunteer members from the community.
+The governance matters of the home is run by a group of volunteer members from the community.
 A Board of 8 members is elected from these members and they are responsible for ensuring that the day-to-day running continues on a professional basis.
-Since 1978, the Home has been led by 8 different Chairmen.
-The doors of the Home are kept open by the unselfish commitment of all the members of the Home.
-They see to the strategy formulation and planning of all activities and events linked to the Home.
+The Board and general members also see to the funding activites as well as the strategy and policy formulation.

 Board and trustees

 The Home is primarily run by volunteer members of the public.
-In 2018, there were just over 30 members offering their time and services to the Home, with the average age of these members around 60.
-A few founder members are still part of the current membership body and two of them are already in their 90’s.
-Members join by application and payment of an annual membership fee of R50 (fee in 2018).
+There are just over 30 members offering their time and services to the Home.
+A few founder members are still part of the current membership body.
+Members join by application and payment of an annual membership fee of R50 (fee in 2021).
 Members need to attend general meetings and are compelled to assist with fundraising activities.

 From amongst the volunteer members, they elect 8 members to form the Board.
 The Board then, as informed by the constitution, agrees amongst themselves to appoint people into the various portfolios (Chairman, Secretary, Treasurer, etc.).
 The Board serves for a 2 year cycle since the constitution dictates that a person cannot serve as Chairman for more than 2 consecutive cycles.
-The Home has had 8 Chairmen, namely Mr Taliep Sydney, Mr Armien Fayker, Mr Achmat Abrahams, Mrs Kamilla Haywood, Mr Noor Moerat, Mr Fareed Abrahams, Mr Naadir Agherdien and Mr Phadiel Jeppie.
-They see to the strategy formulation and planning of all activities and events linked to the Home.
+The Home has had 8 Chairmen, namely Mr Taliep Sydney, Mr Armien Fayker, Mr Achmat Abrahams, Mrs Kamilla Haywood, Mr Noor Moerat, Mr Fareed Abrahams, Mr Naadir Agherdien and Mr Phaldie Jeppie and our current Chairperson, Suhair Solomon.

 Executive Committee 2023 / 2025